Marie-Joseph Angélique: Early life

 Angélique had three children while in Montréal: a boy born in 1731 who lived only one month and twins in 1732, who both died within five months.
-The father listed in the baptismal records was Jacques César, a black slave from Madagascar who belonged to Ignace Gamelin, a friend of Francheville.
-It is not known whether Angélique and César were lovers by choice or whether they were forced by their owners to have children (the children of slaves became themselves slaves and the property of the mother's owners).
+The father listed in the baptismal records was Jacques César, a black enslaved man from Madagascar who was enslaved by Ignace Gamelin, a friend of Francheville.
+It is not known whether Angélique and César were lovers by choice or whether their enslavers forced them to have children (the children of enslaved people became themselves enslaved and the property of the mother's enslavers).

-During the year preceding the fire and the trial, Angélique became involved in a relationship with a white indentured servant, Claude Thibault, who was employed by the Franchevilles.
-Following the death of Francheville in November 1733, Mme Francheville became occupied with many transactions in the course of operating his businesses and settling his estate.
-Early in 1734, being occupied with estate affairs in Trois-Rivières, the widow asked her brother-in-law Alexis Monière to keep both her slave and her indentured servant Claude Thibault for her until her return.
+In 1733, the year preceding the fire and her trial, Angélique was involved in a relationship with a white indentured servant, Claude Thibault, who was employed by the Franchevilles.
+Following the death of Francheville in November 1733, Mme Francheville was occupied with many transactions while operating her late husband's businesses and settling his estate.
+Early in 1734, being occupied with estate affairs in Trois-Rivières, Mme Francheville asked her brother-in-law Alexis Monière to keep both her slave and her indentured servant Claude Thibault for her until her return.

-On February 22, while the widow Francheville was still away, Angélique and Thibault attempted to escape to New England, fleeing across the frozen St. Lawrence river and stopping to retrieve bread that Thibault had hidden in a barn in Longueuil in preparation for their flight.
-However, the difficulty of winter travel forced the two to take refuge in Châteauguay, near the Chambly road, until the weather improved.
-They were captured a couple of weeks later and returned to Montreal by three militia captains, acting in their capacity as local police.
-Thibault was imprisoned on March 5 and only released on April 8, the day before the fire.
+On February 22, while Mme.
+Francheville was away, Angélique and Thibault attempted to escape to New England, fleeing across the frozen St. Lawrence river and stopping to retrieve bread that Thibault had hidden in a barn in Longueuil in preparation for their flight.
+However, the difficulty of winter travel forced them to take refuge in Châteauguay, near the Chambly road, until the weather improved.
+They were captured a couple of weeks later and returned to Montreal by militia captains, acting in their capacity as local police.
+Thibault was in prison from March 5 until his release on April 8, the day before the fire.
 Angélique visited him several times while he was in jail and brought him food.

-Angélique was simply returned to Madame de Francheville, who did not have her disciplined in any way for her attempted flight, possibly because she was already planning to sell her.
-As mentioned during the trial, Thérèse de Francheville found herself unable to control Angélique and intended to accept an offer by one of her deceased husband's business associates, François-Étienne Cugnet, to purchase her for 600 pounds of gunpowder.
-The offer was conditional on the widow covering expenses for sending Angélique to Quebec City, where Cugnet lived.
-Fear of being sold and possibly ending up in the West Indies may have been a factor in the attempted escape.
+Upon her arrest, Angélique was returned to Madame de Francheville, who did not have her disciplined in any way for her attempted flight, possibly because she was already planning to sell her.
+As mentioned during the trial, Mme. de Francheville found herself unable to control Angélique and intended to accept an offer by one of her deceased husband's business associates, François-Étienne Cugnet, to purchase her for 600 pounds of gunpowder.
+The offer was conditional on Mme. de Francheville covering expenses for sending Angélique to Quebec City, where Cugnet lived.
+Fear of being sold and possibly ending up in the West Indies may have been a factor in Angelique's earlier attempt to run away.